surfstudio/StackOv/.github/pull_request_template.md

 <!--
-Please, do not forget to provide the next reviewers: Puasonych, erorrov, somenkovnikita.
+Please, do not forget to provide the next reviewers: Puasonych, erorrov, somenkovnikita, Blissfulman, and Stampoo.

 Please, do not forget to mark this pull request with the labels of type of changes:
 - feature|documentation